-A.2Attackers' Profiles
+A.2 Attackers' Exploitation Profiles

 This section describes the profile of the attackers that the GlobalPlatform Trusted Execution Environment is expected to protect against.
-The general goal of the TEE is to prevent attacks from being widespread through the internet or other means to many endusers at a minimal cost.
-Hence, we consider different attacker profiles for the identification and for the exploitation phase.
+The general goal of the TEE is to prevent attacks from being widespread through the Internet or other means to many end-users at a minimal cost.
+Hence, we consider different attacker profiles for the identification and for the exploitation phases.

-A typical attacker for the identification phase will not hesitate to spend time and efforts, and to use quite advanced SW or HW means, in order to find a vulnerability that can be further exploited through much easier means, so that it can be widespread by, for instance, making attack SW exploiting the vulnerability available on the internet.
+In the identification phase, a typical attacker will not hesitate to spend time and effort, and to use non-standard software or hardware means, in order to find a vulnerability that can be further exploited through easier means, so that it can be widespread by, for instance, making a software exploiting the vulnerability available on the Internet.
 We therefore do not arbitrarily limit the attack paths used for identification.

-The exploitation attack will typically not be performed directly/locally by the attacker who has performed the identification attack.
-Instead, it will either be performed remotely - by the original attacker or, very often, by another entity interested in making the attack spread more widely - without end-user awareness, or locally on the initiative of the end-user.
+The exploitation of the attack will typically not be performed directly/locally by the attacker who has performed the identification.
+Instead, it will either be performed remotely - by the original attacker or, very often, by another entity interested in making the attack spread more widely - without enduser awareness, or locally on behalf of the end-user.
 We define several example exploitation profiles.
-Likely the attacker of the exploitation phase has much more limited resources than the attackers performing the identification, and the exploits he performs should require only software means besides standard equipment.
+Likely the attacker of the exploitation phase has much more limited resources than the attacker performing the identification, and the exploits he performs should require only software means and Standard equipment.
 Moreover, only attacks with non-destructive exploitation are considered realistic in the TEE threat model, as end-users usually consider that the risk of breaking their devices outweighs any possible benefit from the attacks.
+However, when the secret under attack is TOE-specific and cannot be used against other instances of the TOE, the identification must be followed by an exploitation phase that uses the same amount of resources.